 - Serve as a communal space for all members of the area to come together and strengthen the community

-How is the Co-op going to move from lunch for two all the way to a grocery store fully stocked with all of the food and household goods you need?
+How has Kennett Square Food Co-op transformed into Kennett Community Grocer?
+How have we moved from lunch for two all the way to a grocery store fully stocked with all of the food and household goods you need?

-Progress towards opening our store is based on the growth of our store's ownership.
-As more community members decide to invest in their community by becoming owners of this business we will progress through all the steps that will create the space, fill the shelves, staff the departments and make sure the lights are on for opening day!
+Progress towards opening our store has been based on the growth of our store's ownership.
+As more community members decided to invest in their community by becoming owners of this business, we have begun to progress through steps that will create the space, fill the shelves, staff the departments and make sure the lights are on for opening day!

-Below, you can see the Co-op's Progress Line.
+The Kennett Community Grocer's Progress Line details its journey from a food co-op to a community grocer.
 Why a Progress Line and not a timeline?
 Because the success of this business isn't driven by weeks and months but by the enthusiasm and investment of the community members.
-As Member-Owners join the Co-op they add to the financial, social and human capital needed to check off these items.
+As Member-Owners join Kennett Community Grocer, they add to the financial, social and human capital needed to check off these items.